Massey Mansion/now Keg Mansion at 515 Jarvis St – built in 1868

 - The Maiden – in a gingham dress who hides her face with her apron.

 - The Hanging Woman – her apparition appears suspended from a noose in the basement tunnel.
-Those that have seen her describe her clothing as ragged and the ghastly colour of her skin.
+Those who have seen her describe her clothing as ragged and the ghastly colour of her skin.

 - The Toronto Star Newspaper Archives: Oct 29, 2011, pg A6, The Ghosts of Queen’s Park